Imdavyking/Credlink/README.md

 ## **Overview**

-This is a decentralized protocol built on the **Umi** blockchain, offering **interest-free loans** backed by collateral.
+This is a decentralized protocol built on the **Etherlink** blockchain, offering **interest-free loans** backed by collateral.
 Inspired by the **Liquity** protocol, our goal is to provide a stable and decentralized way for users to borrow funds without the burden of interest rates, using a **collateralized debt position (CDP)** model.

 ### **Problem Statement**